Luracast/Restler/SETUP.md

-# Development Setup Guide
+# Installation & Setup Guide

-This guide explains how to set up the development environment for Restler v6, including required PHP extensions and how to run tests.
+This guide explains how to install Restler v6 and set up your environment, including required PHP extensions and optional async server support.

 ## PHP Version Requirements